No matter how many times you've moved house, the process never seems to get less stressful.

 2. Start decluttering the house months in advance

-It's time to remove the clutter around the house, whether it be old home decorations that you've since replaced with trendier ones, or that junk drawer that's filled with useless miscellaneous items.
+It's time to remove the clutter around the house, whether it be old home decor you've since replaced, or that junk drawer that's filled with useless miscellaneous items.
 Anything that hasn't seen the light of day in a while shouldn't be brought to your new space, so instead, host a moving sale and pick up some extra cash to help with the moving costs.

 Getting rid of the things you don't need can help reduce the number of boxes you need on moving day and make you more organised for your new home.